“We’re all just trying to be the best version of us, the only way we know how.”

 The Last Time We Were Us is a story with a hint of mystery, romance, and a healthy dose of feminism.
 Cannot recommend it highly enough.

-Possible Pairings: The Game of Love and Death by Martha A. Brockenbrough, How to Love by Katie Cotugno, The Museum of Heartbreak by Meg Leder, We Were Liars by E. Lockhart, The Start of Me and You by Emery Lord, Jellicoe Road by Melina Marchetta, The Weight of Feathers by Anne-Marie McLemore, I’ll Give You the Sun by Jandy Nelson, Every Exquisite Thing by Matthew Quick, Bone Gap by Laura Ruby, A Map of the Known World by Lisa Ann Sandell
+Possible Pairings: The Game of Love and Death by Martha A. Brockenbrough, How to Love by Katie Cotugno, Words in Deep Blue by Cath Crowley, The Museum of Heartbreak by Meg Leder, We Were Liars by E. Lockhart, The Start of Me and You by Emery Lord, Jellicoe Road by Melina Marchetta, The Weight of Feathers by Anne-Marie McLemore, I’ll Give You the Sun by Jandy Nelson, Every Exquisite Thing by Matthew Quick, Bone Gap by Laura Ruby, A Map of the Known World by Lisa Ann Sandell

 Finished The Last Time We Were Us last night.
 It's one of the smartest books I have read this year.
 Liz used to go by Lizzie and her life used to be simple.
 But the summer before senior year is anything but as she has to sift through the expectations and wants of her friends and family to figure what she might really want.
 When her childhood best friend, Jason, comes home unexpectedly from juvie the obvious thing to do is ignore him.
 Liz doesn't owe Jason anything and she isn't sure she can give him what he's asking for either.
 This is a subtle, sexy story about figuring out who you want to be when everyone already seems to know you and an exploration of what place nostalgia and memory have in life as you grow older.
 A story with a hint of mystery, romance, and a healthy dose of feminism.
 Cannot recommend it highly enough. #books #bookstagram #igbooks #reading #currentlyreading #ireadya